AAA Magazines

 The Hawai‘i Island district of Hāmākua, meaning “breath of God,” is a fitting name for the scenic stretch of Highway 19 within its boundaries.
 Stretching 50 miles between Hilo and Waipi‘o Valley, it’s bordered by botanical gardens, lush valleys, spectacular ocean views, and small towns founded in the late 1800s when sugar was king.

 But this drive delivers more than beautiful scenery.
-Tours of working farms—among them apiaries, orchards, and tea fields—offer insights into the area’s economic backbone: agriculture.
-Cultivate great memories on an adventure-filled south-to-north Hāmākua Coast road trip that stops at any or all of these 5 must-visit farms.
+Tours of working farms—featuring apiaries, orchards, and tea fields—offer insights into the area’s economic backbone: agriculture.
+Cultivate great memories on an adventure-filled east-to-west Hāmākua Coast road trip that stops at any or all of these 5 must-visit farms.

 1. Nakihalani Farm, Laupāhoehoe

 On a 2-hour tour, you can sample seasonal fruits; pet the resident cows, goats, sheep, and chickens; and learn how natural fertilizers and repellents are made with the farm’s byproducts.
-Tours are available at 10 a.m. on Wednesdays and Fridays from May through December.
+Tours are available at 10 a.m.
+Wednesdays and Fridays (May– December).

 Cost is $49 per person 14 and older; $40 for kama‘āina and seniors 60 and older; free for kids 13 and younger.
-Included are snacks and māmaki tea, cane juice, and/or liliko‘i juice.
+Snacks and māmaki tea, cane juice, and/or liliko‘i juice are included.
 Ask about 2 sunset tour options—one including appetizers; the other, a farm-to-table dinner.
-(815) 703-4383.

 2. Honoka‘a Chocolate, Honoka‘a

-Before launching Honoka‘a Chocolate in 2013 with his wife, Rhonda, Mike Pollard was a scientist and engineer in aerospace and astronomy.
+Before launching his company in 2013 with his wife, Rhonda, Mike Pollard was a scientist and engineer in aerospace and astronomy.
 But farming wasn’t foreign to him: He comes from 5 generations of farmers in Texas, Oklahoma, and California.
 His philosophy about the award-winning chocolate he now makes is simple: “Don’t mess with Mother Nature.
 Let her gifts shine.”

-A 2-hour tour includes a walk around the 4.5-acre farm, which grows many other crops for the family’s personal use, including banana, coffee, papaya, and white pineapple.
-You’ll learn about the chocolate-making process before noting the flavor, fragrance, and mouthfeel of 9 Honoka‘a Chocolate products during a tasting session.
+A 2-hour tour includes a walk around the 4.5-acre farm, which grows many other crops for the family’s personal use, including banana, papaya, and white pineapple.
+During a tasting session, you’ll learn about the chocolate-making process before noting the flavor, fragrance, and mouthfeel of 9 Honoka‘a Chocolate products.
 As with wines, terroir gives chocolates their distinctive character.

 3. Mauna Kea Tea, Honoka‘a